joudialiya/alx-system_engeneering-devops/0x00-shell_basics/README.md

-0-current_working_directory	: Displays the full path of the working directory 1-listit			: Displays the contents of the working dir
+0-current_working_directory	: Display the full path of the working directory 1-listit			: Display the contents of the working dir 2-bring_me_home			: Change the working dir to the user's home dir